The 5 Python Skills You Need Before You Study Machine Learning

 • for loops

-That is to say, you should have a solid understanding of all of the essentials of Python syntax.
+Essentially, you should have a solid understanding of all of the basics of Python programming syntax.

-Some of these things you might not need immediately, but almost all of them will emerge at some point as you start using scikit-learn.
+Some of these things you might not need immediately, but almost all of them will emerge at some point as you start doing Python machine learning.

 Pandas